smathot/pupillometry_erg_and_eeg/readme.md

 ## Data logbook

-In the `.vmrk` file for participant/session 82, line 263 contained an extraneous trigger that was manually removed.
+- In the `.vmrk` file for session 82, line 263 contained an extraneous trigger that was manually removed.
+- In the `.vmrk` file for session 111, line 184 contained an extraneous trigger that was manually removed.

-Participant/sessions 101, 102 were excluded due to excessive blinking and reduced data quality.
+- Sessions 101, 102 were excluded due to excessive blinking and reduced data quality.

 ## License